2 DIY Body Sugaring Recipes for Natural Hair Removal

 - Using Recipe #2, combine the items in a large glass bowl and heat for two minutes.
 Make sure to stop every 20-30 seconds to stir.

-- Once finished cooking, allow to cool until warm and pour it into a glass canning jar.
+- Then once finished cooking, allow to cool until warm and pour it into a glass canning jar.

-- Let it rest until it's at room temperature.
+- Let it rest until it's finally ready at room temperature.

 - It will then be ready to use.

 - Lightly dust the surface to be waxed with cornstarch and rub it in.